 4.30.10 The Faculty Senate.
-The General Faculty, through legislative act on May 12, 1960, authorized the establishment of a Faculty Senate as its agent to conduct in a responsible and efficient manner the business assigned to faculty jurisdiction by law, the President, or by the Board of Trustees (now the Board of Governors).
-It was the intent that the faculty delegate to the Senate all powers of the faculty, with the exception of those, stipulated in this chapter, that are specifically delegated elsewhere, so long as the Senate shall represent the will of the faculty.
-Approval of the Senate Constitution and By-Laws was granted by the former Board of Trustees on November 1, 1961. #21-22-6 #October 20, 2022 Informational Report
+The General Faculty, through legislative act on May 12, 1960, authorized the establishment of a Faculty Senate as its agent to conduct in a responsible and efficient manner the business assigned to faculty jurisdiction by law, the President, or by the Rhode Island Board of Trustees (now the URI Board of Trustees).
+It was the intent that the faculty delegate to the Senate all powers of the faculty, with the exception of those stipulated in this chapter, that are specifically delegated elsewhere, so long as the Senate shall represent the will of the faculty.
+Approval of the Senate Constitution and By-Laws was granted by the former Rhode Island Board of Trustees on November 1, 1961. #21-22-6 #October 20, 2022 Informational Report

 4.32.11 Questions of jurisdiction as to the powers of the General Faculty (or its representative body, the Faculty Senate) and the faculties of several colleges shall be referred to the President.
 Appeals from the President’s ruling shall be decided by the General Faculty.

-4.40.10 The University Faculty shall meet at the beginning of the academic year for an address by the President, at other times determined by the President or when a meeting is requested in writing by 25 percent of the faculty.
-The faculty shall regulate its own procedure.
+4.40.10 The General Faculty shall meet at the beginning of the academic year for an address by the President, at other times determined by the President or when a meeting is requested in writing by 25 percent of the faculty.
+The faculty shall regulate its own procedure. #20-21-36

-4.40.12 Attendance at meetings of the University Faculty is expected.
-One-fourth of the membership shall constitute a quorum.
+4.40.12 Attendance at meetings of the General Faculty is expected.
+One-fourth of the membership shall constitute a quorum. #20-21-36

 4.40.13 At least five days prior to each meeting, the agenda of the business to be conducted shall be sent to all members of the faculty.

-4.40.14 Meetings of the faculty shall be conducted in accordance with Sturgis, Standard Code of Parliamentary Procedure.
+4.40.14 Meetings of the faculty shall be conducted in accordance with American Institute of Parliamentarians Standard Code of Parliamentary Procedure. #18-19-31

-4.40.15 The University Faculty shall vote on amendments to the Constitution of the Senate as provided in Article VII of the Constitution.
+4.40.15 The General Faculty shall vote on amendments to the Constitution of the Senate as provided in Article VII of the Constitution. #20-21-36

-4.40.16 The University Faculty shall retain the power to review at any time decisions made by the Faculty Senate.
-Upon petition signed by 10 percent of the members of the General Faculty, a referendum shall be conducted as provided in Article II, Paragraph 6, of the Constitution.
+4.40.16 The General Faculty shall retain the power to review at any time decisions made by the Faculty Senate.
+Upon petition signed by 10 percent of the members of the General Faculty, a referendum shall be conducted as provided in Article II, Paragraph 6, of the Constitution. #20-21-36

 4.45.10 Parliamentary Authority.
-Official meetings of all units at the University shall be in accordance with rules stated in the latest edition of American Institute of Parliamentarians Standard Code of Parliamentary Procedure unless the unit adopts another appropriate alternative parliamentary procedure. #05-06–10
+Official meetings of all units at the University shall be in accordance with rules stated in the latest edition of American Institute of Parliamentarians Standard Code of Parliamentary Procedure unless the unit adopts another appropriate alternative parliamentary procedure. #05-06–10, #18-19-31

 4.50.10 College Faculties.
 Faculty members assigned to a college of the University shall constitute the faculty of that college.
 A faculty member affiliated with more than one college shall be considered a member of the faculty of each.
 The dean of the college shall be the presiding officer.
 The college faculty shall elect a secretary and committees, including a curriculum committee. #05-06–10 #12-13–36